ang-bill/flora_online_atlas/README.md

 ### How to use

 1. Click the **Open In Colab** button above
+2. Run (arrow button on the left side next to the code)
-2. Upload your input `.txt` file when prompted
+3. Upload your input `.txt` file when prompted ("Choose Files" button below the code)
-3. The converted `.csv` file will automatically download
+4. The converted `.csv` file will automatically download